root-project/root/docbook/primer/histograms.md

 Some lines now need a bit of clarification:

--   line *3*: CINT, as we know, is also able to interpret more than one function per file.
+-   line *3*: Cint, as we know, is also able to interpret more than one function per file.
 In this case the function simply sets up some parameters to conveniently set the line of histograms.